-- > rewrite checkWinner()

-- > introduce Gomoku
+- > rewrite checkWinner() - > introduce Gomoku

-- -modify TestDriver to run tests for both TicTacToe and Gomoku

-- -print game state whenever a test fails

-- > modify GameDriver to query user for either TicTacToe or Gomoku
+- -print game state whenever a test fails - > modify GameDriver to query user for either TicTacToe or Gomoku

 Keeping Score

 The Go board is too large to search exhaustively for a winning Go-moku score.

 We know that a winning sequence must include the last square marked.
 So, it suffices to search in all four directions starting from that square to see if we find 5 in a row.